Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\textbf{PN++ framework based methods:}~Building on PointNet, PointNet++ \cite{qi2017pointnet++} (PN++) defines a hierarchical learning architecture.
-It hierarchically samples points using farthest point sampling (FPS) and groups local regions using k nearest neighbor search as well as ball search.
-Progressively, a simplified PointNet exploits features in local regions at multiple scales or multiple resolutions.
-PN++ framework expands the receptive field to exploit more local features collectively.
-Inspired by SIFT \cite{lowe2004distinctive}, PointSIFT \cite{jiang2018pointsift} inserts a PointSIFT module layer before the sampling layer to learn local shape information.
-This module transforms each point into a new shape representation by encoding information of different orientations.
-Similarly, PointWeb \cite{zhao2019pointweb} inserts Adaptive Feature Adjustment (AFA) module layer after a grouping layer to embed the interactive information between points into each point.
-These tactics enhance the representation ability of learned point-wise features.
-However, MLP still treats each local point individually and does not pay attention to the geometric connections between local points.
-Moreover, the MLP is effective but lacks the complexity to capture wider and finer local features.
+Some works integrate the hand-crafted point representation into the PointNet or PointNet++ network to enhance the point representation ability with less learnable network parameters.
+Inspired by SIFT representation~\cite{lowe2004distinctive}, PointSIFT~\cite{jiang2018pointsift} inserts a PointSIFT module layer to learn local shape information.
+This module transforms each point into a new shape representation by encoding information about different orientations.
+PointWeb~\cite{zhao2019pointweb} proposes an adaptive feature adjustment (AFA) module to learn the interactive information between local points to enhance the point representation.
+Similarly, RepSurf~\cite{ran2022surface} introduces two novel point representations, namely triangular and umbrella representative surfaces, to establish connections and enhance the representation capability of learned point-wise features.